About CBEST Test

 You will be tested for your skills in writing by this test section.
 You will be given two topics and you will have to write essays in response to those topics.
 One of the topics will require you to analyze a given statement or situation.
 The second topic will require you to write an essay on a specific personal experience.
 Remember that you do not have to exhibit specialized knowledge in a specific subject area for doing well in this test section.
 All that is required is a flair for writing effectively using well-constructed sentences without any grammatical errors.

-Note: You will have a total of four hours to complete all the test sections of CBEST.
-No time limit has been set for the individual test sections.
+Note: You will have a total of four hours to complete all the test sections.
+No time limit has been set for the individual sections.
 Hence, you can plan on spending any amount of time on any test section provided you complete all the test sections within the stipulated four hours.

 What is the CBEST CBT?

 Starting from 2009, CBEST will also be available in a computerized format, CBEST CBT (CBEST Computer Based Testing).
-CBEST CBT is available for selected five day or six day testing windows throughout the year.
-You will have to refer to the official website of CBEST to look for the test dates and test centers where the CBEST CBT will be available.
-You can register for the CBEST CBT online from the official website and you will have to pay an additional fee of $64 for taking the CBEST CBT.
-The basic registration fee for taking the CBEST is $41.
-You can choose to register for one, two or all three test sections of the CBEST CBT.
+This format is available for selected five day or six day testing windows throughout the year.
+Refer the official website to know the test dates and test centers where the CBEST CBT will be available.
+You can register for the computerized test online from the official website and you will have to pay an additional fee of $64 for taking the test on a computer.
+The basic registration fee for taking the test is $41.
+You can choose to register for one, two or all three test sections of the computer based test.
 You can retake a test section only after 120 days from the first test.
-Seating is limited and so you must register for the CBEST CBT as early as possible as registration is on a ‘first come first serve’ basis.
+Seating is limited and so you must register as early as possible as registration is on a ‘first come first serve’ basis.

 You will be able to view your unofficial scores for the Reading and Mathematics test sections immediately on completing your test at the test center.
 The unofficial scores for all the test sections will be posted on the official website.
 The official score reports will be mailed to you within 10 days after the end of each testing window.